All Inclusive Price:

 Group Size: Min.
 2 People

-Day 03 - Fly to Lhasa and transfer to hotel
+Day 01 - Fly from Kathmandu to Lhasa

 Upon your arrival in Lhasa, you will be received by our Tibetan guide at the airport.
 Then you will be transferred to your accommodation in Lhasa.
 It’s advisable to rest and take it easy for the remainder of the day due to Lhasa’s altitude.
 Overnight at Hotel, Breakfast included.